texus/TGUI-website/tutorials/0.10/backends/index.md

 Usually you will use static SFML libraries when linking TGUI statically, but if for some reason you want to link to SFML dynamically while TGUI\_SHARED\_LIBS=FALSE then you can set SFML\_STATIC\_LIBRARIES to FALSE.

+Both SFML 2 and 3 are supported.
+As SFML 3 is still in development, there might however be moments where TGUI temporarily fails to build with SFML 3 after an API breaking change was just made in SFML.

 #### SDL

 TGUI will first attempt to find an SDL2Config.cmake file.
 If CMake can't find it and you have such file (usually in a lib/cmake/SDL2 subfolder) then you can set the SDL2\_DIR property to the path containing this file.